algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 ## 1.2 Project Overview

-This project aims to recreate the classic arcade game **Frogger** on an FPGA platform.
+This project aims to recreate the classic arcade game "**Frogger**" on an FPGA platform.

 ### 1.2.1 Project Definition